karloscarweber/Luna/readme.md

 # Luna

 A programming language written in Lua for fun.
-Compiles .luna files to lua.
+Compiles .luna files to Lua.
+Developed with LuaJIT in mind.

+## Development.

+## Running tests.